Zerodha logo

 What are margins and how can margin shortfall occur?

-As per regulations, effective from October 7, 2024, 100% of the proceeds from selling holdings will be credited to the trading account and made available on the same day for all trades, including stocks and F&O positions.
+As per regulations, effective from 7 October 2024, Zerodha credits 100% of the proceeds from selling holdings to your trading account and makes them available on the same day for all trades, including stocks and F&O positions.

 Previously, only 80% of proceeds were available for further trades on the same day, with the remaining 20% available the next day.
-For example, selling shares worth ₹1,00,000 would provide ₹80,000 to be used on the same day and the remaining ₹20,000 the following day.
-Now, the entire ₹1,00,000 can be used to place trades on the same day.
+For example, selling shares worth ₹1,00,000 would provide ₹80,000 to use on the same day and the remaining ₹20,000 the following day.
+Now, you can use the entire ₹1,00,000 to place trades on the same day.

-SEBI requires brokers to collect margins from clients before executing orders to cover potential losses.
-If clients fail to maintain adequate margins, a margin shortfall occurs.
-The margin shortfall is the difference between the required margin by SEBI and the available margin in the form of funds or collateral.
-Several factors can affect the margin amount needed for a trade, including liquidity, volatility, time to expiry for futures and options contracts, and other positions in the portfolio.
+SEBI requires brokers to collect margins from you before executing orders to cover potential losses.
+A margin shortfall occurs when you fail to maintain adequate margins.
+The margin shortfall is the difference between the margin SEBI requires and the available margin in the form of funds or collateral.
+Several factors can affect the margin amount needed for a trade, including liquidity, volatility, time to expiry for futures and options contracts, and other positions in your portfolio.

-The margin required to enter into a trade can be checked on the order window:
+You can check the margin required to enter a trade on the order window.

-Even after the execution of the order, the margin required for the open positions can still change.
-The breakup of the funds balances and margin utilised can be tracked on the Kite funds page.
+Even after your order executes, the margin required for your open positions can still change.
+You can track the breakup of your funds balances and margin utilised on the Kite funds page.

-The margins for all trades are required to be collected upfront for both F&O and equity trades.
-To learn more about upfront margin, visit tradingqna.com/t/changes-in-margin-requirements-from-1st-sep-2020/88915 The following are a few typical scenarios that may cause a margin shortfall and subsequent penalties:
+Exchanges require the margins for all trades to be collected upfront for both F&O and equity trades.
+To learn more about upfront margin, visit Changes in margin requirements from 1st September 2020.
+The following are typical scenarios that may cause a margin shortfall and subsequent penalties:

 Equity

-If an intraday trade cannot be squared off, it can result in a buy or sell delivery obligation.
-For sell obligations where there are no holdings, an auction settlement and associated penalties may occur.
+If you cannot square off an intraday trade, it can result in a buy or sell delivery obligation.
+For sell obligations where you have no holdings, an auction settlement and associated penalties may occur.
 To learn more, see What is short delivery and what are its consequences?

-If there is a buy delivery obligation, and there is insufficient balance to take delivery, the broker may close the position.
-This could lead to a margin shortfall if the funds available are insufficient to cover both the initial trade's margin requirements and the next day's square-off transaction.
+If you have a buy delivery obligation and an insufficient balance to take delivery, the broker may close your position.
+This could lead to a margin shortfall if your available funds are insufficient to cover both the initial trade's margin requirements and the next day's square-off transaction.

 F&O

 The margin requirements for F&O trading are based on SPAN and Exposure margins.
-The SPAN margin is calculated on the overall F&O positions held, and certain positions that reduce portfolio risk may lead to a lower margin requirement.
-However, if these positions are closed without closing other open trades, the margin requirement can increase.
+The SPAN margin is calculated on your overall F&O positions held, and certain positions that reduce portfolio risk may lead to a lower margin requirement.
+However, if you close these positions without closing other open trades, the margin requirement can increase.

 For instance, buying one lot of NIFTY futures and one lot of NIFTY put option of 17000 strike price had a margin requirement of ₹44.64 thousand.
-But if the put option is squared off before exiting the futures trade, the margin requirement can increase to ₹1.08 lakhs, resulting in a margin shortfall if there aren’t enough funds in the Zerodha account.
+But if you square off the put option before exiting the futures trade, the margin requirement can increase to ₹1.08 lakhs, resulting in a margin shortfall if you do not have enough funds in your Zerodha account.

-In the past, F&O positions that were held until expiration were settled in cash based on the underlying stock price.
-But as of October 2019, the settlement process has been updated to involve giving or taking delivery of the actual shares.
-If one purchases option contracts, there is no need to maintain SPAN and exposure margin in their account since the margin requirement is limited to the value of the option, as the risk is also limited to that amount.
+In the past, exchanges settled F&O positions that were held until expiration in cash based on the underlying stock price.
+From October 2019, the settlement process involves giving or taking delivery of the actual shares.
+If you purchase option contracts, you do not need to maintain SPAN and exposure margin in your account since the margin requirement is limited to the value of the option, as the risk is also limited to that amount.

-However, in-the-money (ITM) options are now settled by delivery of the underlying shares due to new physical delivery rules.
-The Exchange levies physical delivery margins from four days prior to expiration for ITM options as a percentage of the applicable margins (VAR + ELM + Adhoc) of the underlying stock in a particular manner:
+However, exchanges now settle in-the-money (ITM) options by delivery of the underlying shares due to physical delivery rules.
+The exchange levies physical delivery margins from four days prior to expiration for ITM options as a percentage of the applicable margins (VaR + ELM + Adhoc) of the underlying stock:

 Day (Beginning of the day) Margins applicable